KevinJump/uSync-Legacy/readme.md

 Mappers help with the content and media serialization process, they allow uSync to know how to find and map internal ids from within properties on your content.
-Within umbraco when you use links, and things like content pickers store the internal id to link the property to the correct content.
-Between Umbraco installations these ids can change so uSync needs to find them and map them to something more global (often GUIDS).
+Within Umbraco when you use links, and things like content pickers store the internal id to link the property to the correct content.
+Between Umbraco installations these ids can change so uSync needs to find them and map them to something more global (often GUIDs).

 Mappers allow uSync to do this. as of v3.1 uSync.ContentEdition includes mappers for:
-* Built in editors *(RTE/Multinode treepicker, Content picker, etc)*
+* Built in editors *(RTE/Multi-Node TreePicker, Content picker, etc)*
 * The Grid
 * Archetype
 * Nested Content
 * Vorto
 * LeBlender
-* DocTypeGrid
+* DocTypeGridEditor

 you can roll your own mappers, by implementing the `IContentMapper` interface and putting settings in `uSyncCore.Config`